RobertAndion/Discord_Music_Bot/README.txt

 The Administration functions can be removed if undesired by deleting Admin.py from the directory and removing line 29 from bot.py
 'client.load_extension('Admin')' This is the command that loads in the Cog.

+WELCOME FUNCTIONS:

+These are automated functions that will activate on a new member joining.
+They will be greeted in your "general" chat and given the role "Example" automatically.
+These should be changed to your unique needs, and the role should be created and customised in your server first.
+If you do not want automatic roles the two lines to remove are marked in the welcome.py file.
+There are also comments there that direct you how to changed the channel the announcement will be placed in.
+There is also the option to change the printed message.

+NOTE: The role will follow any server you add it to and fail.
+If you plan to have the bot in more than one server add the following instead of the current two lines for the role.
+"""
+if servername == "YourServerHere":
+            role = get(member.guild.roles, name = serverrolename) #Remove this line and below to not add a role to a new user await member.add_roles(role)                          #Remove me if you remove the line above.
+"""

+This will make it so the role function only applies to your server.
+You can put the greeting under this protection as well, however most servers have a general chat.
+The name of the user and of the server are dynamicaly coded.

+The welcome functions can be removed by deleting line 30 in bot.py and deleting welcome.py.
+'client.load_extension('welcome')' This is the command that loads in the Cog.

 Robert A -USF Computer Science